learn-with-me/Development-Setup-Handbook/src/homebrew/README.md

 [Official Site](https://brew.sh/)

-Missing MacOS package manager.
+The missing MacOS package manager.
 Installs common libraries and utilities not bundled with OSX.
 Typically these are development related libraries.
 Installation is dependent on `XCode command line` tools \(large dependency\) and `ruby` to be installed.

 Homebrew typically deals with command line software.
 Most of the software are distributed under open source license.
 Default package install location is `/usr/local`.